jacksonrayhamilton/dragoncards/documents/project-outline.md

 - Implement headless game with testing.
 DONE
   - Expect certain inputs from the JSON API.
 DONE

 - Implement lobby and matchmaking server-side.
 Test.
-Mostly-done
+DONE.

 - Implement client side gamestate to mimmick server-side.
 Test.
+In progress.
 - Implement client-to-server messaging to get gamestate info.
-Async test?
+In progress.

 - Do decoding checking.